 We will need to ask new questions: how will it feel to use something which has altered itself since you last used it?
 The key word here it itself, users are probably already used to variable and unpredictable experience with software.
 Generally this is triggered by human action.
 In the future there won’t be a human in the loop.

 Cognification also suggests other, more nuanced changes to products.
 Not only will they be in a state of on-going, algorithmically informed self-improvement, they will start to be opinionated and express personality.
 These are not new things for digital systems per se, but they will become more commonplace, as underlying smartness becomes the norm.
 In some cases personality will be key to the success of the system, in other cases the cold logic of a computer system will be preferred.

-We won’t notice this change at first as the interfaces we design will be largely the same.
-The principles and design patterns will hold for a while, but then we’ll need to move to match the changing pace of technological potential.
-We will need to think more about how these intelligences interact with each other, without human intervention. explosion in API companies that simply provide the back-end plumbing for others to build with.
+In addition to the two benefits of cloud connectivity above, a less clear effect will be one of interconnectivity: as more products and services become connected they will expect to talk to each other.
+Products will rely on other products.
+We’re already seeing an explosion in API companies that simply provide the back-end plumbing for others to build with.
 What will it mean for services to be intertwined with each other in this way?
 How will we design for graceful failure when failure happens to a third party service that the user is unaware of?

 There are many benefits for the Interaction Designer in the future, and many more challenges to tackle.